Can you retire on $600k?

 This will guarantee you a valuable degree of security and comfort in your later years, and it’s a figure many will never reach

-For retirement planning advice and investment guidance, connecting with an experienced financial advisor is highly recommended.
+For retirement planning advice and investment guidance, it is highly recommended to connect with an experienced financial advisor.
 They can guide you through the daunting world of retirement planning and lead you to success.
 Get started with Unbiased and find your match.